Log in Register

 Known also as saccharides, carbohydrates are macronutrients.
-Approximately 2% of Carbohydrates 1 Canadian Academy of Sports Nutrition caasnthe body weight is carbohydrates.
-They should constitute about 50% - 55% of total daily calories intake.
+Approximately 2% of the body weight is carbohydrates.
+They should constitute about 50% – 55% of total daily calories intake.

 Carbohydrates are classified into three groups: monosaccharides, oligosaccharides, and polysaccharides.